petterh/textedit/docs/Sidebar-Default-Buttons-and-Multi-line-Edit.md

 I'd like to draw your attention to a user interface bug that runs rampant through the world of Windows applications.
 It involves the interaction of multi-line edit controls and default push buttons.

 In the beginning was the multi-line edit control.
-Entering multiple lines was cumbersome in those days, as you were required to press Ctrl`+`Enter instead of just Enter.
+Entering multiple lines was cumbersome in those days, as you were required to press Ctrl+Enter instead of just Enter.
 This was especially unfortunate whenever a default pushbutton was around; users would hit Enter to start a new line and promptly lose the whole dialog box (along with their peace of mind).

-This whole Ctrl`+`Enter business was so obscure that many applications added extra text to educate users in proper procedure, i.e., "Hit Ctrl`+`Enter for new line.”
+This whole Ctrl+Enter business was so obscure that many applications added extra text to educate users in proper procedure, i.e., "Hit Ctrl+Enter for new line.”
 Mistakes were nevertheless common, even among experienced users.

 Along came Windows 3.1 and the ES_WANTRETURN style, and all was well with the world.
 Or was it?
 The problem was now turned on its head; users would type some text and then hit Enter to invoke the default push button.
 What they got was a new line (along with a fresh set of aggravations).